thrashr888/marvel-mini/Readme.md

     > sudo docker build -t thrashr888/marvel-mini .
     > sudo docker run -t -p 49160:9000 thrashr888/marvel-mini

+## TODO

+- Add h1 and meta tags.
+- Add microdata to the markup for bots (http://schema.org/Book, http://schema.org/Person).
+- Add more tests.
+- Render in a server for bots.
+- Make the build run the tests.

 ## Thanks

 This app takes advantage of many open source libraries.
 Special thanks go to the creators of ReactJS, Browserify, Gulp, Bootstrap, Less, jQuery, HTML5 Boilerplate and Docker.
 Also a big thank you to Marvel for providing an open API.